dkadyan/GoUtilities/README.md

 # GoUtilities
-Simple Go Utilities for Daily use of Enterprise Developer
+Simple Go Utilities for Daily use for Enterprise Developer